22/7 and the Approximation of Irrational Numbers

 But if you’ve designed your diagrams properly, a brief glance is all someone should need to understand what the data is saying — at least at a high level.

-The Hunt For Primes
+The Hunt For Prime Numbers

-The Hunt For Primes
+The Hunt For Prime Numbers

 Prime numbers are among the most intriguing puzzles in mathematics — seemingly random yet deeply significant.